jamestripp/mkdocs_website_example/docs/index.md

----
-title: "Containerised R Development Environment"
+# Containerised R Development Environment
----

 The containerized development environment for R is a Google Summer of Code 2023 project.
 Our aim is to provide a standard environment to enable the exploration and development of the R source code.
 The project is currently under active development.

 Click on the button below followed by "Create Codespace" to create and enter your own web based containerised develoment environment.